 Taking your four-legged friends abroad

-Pet travel regulations vary between countries, and your dogs and cats may need micro-chipping, vaccinations, a pet passport and, in some cases, placing in quarantine.
+Pet travel regulations vary between countries, and your dogs, cats, and strangely enough - ferrets - will need micro-chipping, vaccinations, a pet passport and, in some cases, placing in quarantine.
 Thankfully, in Europe the rules are standardised.
 See the Government website for more information.

 Your pet may become agitated as moving day arrives, so make sure you keep some time aside for reassuring cuddles.